Q: What is the ARC Centre of Excellence for Integrative Brain Function?

-A: If you have a conference, public event, workshop, or any other brain-related event that you think would be suitable for The Brain Dialogue’s Events page, please download our events form (in editable PDF format), fill in all the details, including a lay summary of the event, and then email it with a compelling image to us at firstname.lastname@example.org
+A: If you have a conference, public event, workshop, or any other brain-related event that you think would be suitable for The Brain Dialogue’s Events page, please send event details, including a lay summary of the event, and then email it with a compelling image to firstname.lastname@example.org

 This service is available for all suitable brain-related events, regardless of whether they are sponsored or run by the Centre of Excellence for Integrative Brain Function.

 In a nutshell: Assigning too much importance to drug-related stimuli could be one driver of addictive behaviours, according to a new theory.
 Read more

 In a nutshell: The severity of psychotic experiences, regardless of a schizophrenia diagnosis, is linked to altered brain connections during sensory learning.
 Read more